pilotmoon/popclipweb/site/dev/js-environment.md

 - `popclip.input.text`: the full plain text selection
 - `popclip.input.matchedText`: the part of the text matching the requirement or regex
+- `popclip.input.regexResult`: if regex was specified, this is an array containing the full result of the match, including any capture groups
 - `popclip.input.html`: the html backing the selection (if `capture html` is set)
 - `popclip.input.markdown`: the markdownified html (if `capture html` is set)